16 Minute Read

 Networking in the Sustainability Field

 In the sustainability world, who you know can be just as important as what you know.
+There are many best sustainability companies to work for and offering tons of jobs with high salaries.
 Many jobs are filled through personal connections and recommendations, never even making it to public job boards.

 This reality can be deeply frustrating, especially for those who don't have pre-existing connections in the field.
 It can feel like an unfair advantage for those who happen to know the right people.